-Bruce Willis has openly stated he would like to bring back Bonnie Bedelia to the series.
+Bruce Willis has openly stated he would like to bring back Bonnie Bedelia to the franchise.
 She originally played the character of Holly Gennaro McClane, the wife of Bruce Willis' character John McClane in Die Hard (1988) and Die Hard 2 (1990) in the film franchise.
 Her character hasn't been utilized in the franchise since.

 Filming of the Mi-24 Hind helicopter firing scenes took place at a military shooting range where Major Peter Simon, Air Operations Commander of Szolnok Helicopter Base, Hungarian Air Force (the pilot of the helicopter in all scenes) operated the gunship's Gryazev-Shipunov GS-30-2k (30 mm) auto-cannons and S-8 (80 mm) rockets with live ammunition to make sure the shooting effects will be as realistic as possible.
 Background and targets were applied in post-production.